26% of Americans have used dietary supplements to treat a health problem, and misinformation on labels may lead to severe side effects.

 Total fat, saturated fat, cholesterol, total carbohydrate, dietary fiber, vitamin K, selenium, manganese, chromium, molybdenum, chloride, sodium, or potassium.

 i.
-Other Dietary Ingredients
+Other dietary ingredients

 You must place an asterisk before the "% DV" column that refers to a footnote that says "Daily Value Not Established."